This page is to welcome our new partners to the Jewish Partnership for Democracy.

 This interactive webinar, hosted in partnership with Pardes Institute of Jewish Studies and facilitated by Sefi Kraut, draws on ancient Jewish wisdom and the latest social science to help Jewish professionals facilitate constructive dialogue across differences within our communities.

-Our Jewish communities are wrestling with questions about our nation and our democracy, and what it all means for American Jews today and in the future.
-In this August 6, 2025 webinar, leading rabbis explored potential themes for High Holy Day sermons.
-It provided sources, perspectives, and practical approaches for addressing challenges to American democracy from the pulpit.
+This August 6, 2025 provided sources, perspectives, and practical approaches for addressing challenges to American democracy from the pulpit.
 This program was planned in partnership with A More Perfect Union: The Jewish Partnership for Democracy, Central Conference of American Rabbis, Rabbinical Assembly, Reconstructionist Rabbinical Association, T’ruah: The Rabbinic Call for Human Rights and Torat Chayim.

 These talking points come from the Counter Toolkit.